Rafit77/JIMU-control/docs/protocol.md

   - UUIDs, MTU, and characteristic order are not fixed in the repo.
   - Touch/color/other sensors are untested (we only have servos, motors, IR, ultrasonic, speakers, segment eyes).
   - Speaker is a standard Bluetooth audio device; not controlled via these commands (only detected in 0x08/0x71 mask).
-  - The IR request example in the repo's markdown uses a different framing; likely stale.
-Confirm with captures.
   - Module addressing:
     - Modules have per-type IDs starting at 1 (servo 1, motor 1, eye 1, IR 1, ultrasonic 1, etc.).
 IDs are unique within a type; type + ID is the unique address.
 This matches the official wired Arduino library and is likely true over BLE; ensure BLE payloads carry the target module id.